shimo890/ISP-and-Billing-Management-System/README.md

 ## 🎯 Overview

-The KTL Metrics Dashboard is a full-stack web application designed specifically for ISP companies to:
+The ISP and Billing Management System is a full-stack web application designed specifically for ISP companies to:
 - Track and analyze sales revenue
 - Manage customer information and lifecycle
 - Monitor collection rates and payment status